crcrawfo1/Analyzing_Recent_Recessions/README.md

 ## Finding Data & Data Cleanup & Analysis
-Data was originally pulled using  Yahoo Finance by utilizing Pandas DataReader to pull the adjusted close data.
+Data was originally pulled using Alpaca, however, we found out that Alpaca's data only goes back as far as January 1st, 2008.
+We then pivoted to use Yahoo Finance via Pandas DataReader to pull the adjusted close data.
-In order to better understand the impact of the 2008 recession and the COVID recession on the industries, we calculated Sharpe Ratios, Correlations, Rolling Averages , Variance, Covariance, Beta for leading up to the 2008 recession, during the 2008 recession, leading up to the COVID recession and during the COVID recession from the data.
+In order to better understand the impact of the 2008 recession and the COVID recession on the industries, we calculated Sharpe Ratios, Correlations, Rolling Averages, Variance, Covariance, and Beta for the four date ranges previously specified.

 Findings about our studies are as follows.